Sophia Zhou

 Expected Graduation: 2027

-I am a rising junior at the University of Kentucky, where my research journey began in high school with Dr. Nick Teets at the Department of Entomology.
-There, I completed a capstone project assessing thermal limits in insects using computer-assisted motion detection, which sparked my passion for scientific discovery.
+Sophia joined our lab for the summer of 2025, when she was a rising junior at the University of Kentucky, where her research journey began in high school with Dr. Nick Teets at the Department of Entomology.
+There, Sophia completed a capstone project assessing thermal limits in insects using computer-assisted motion detection, which sparked her passion for scientific discovery.

-As a freshman, I investigated mitochondrial footprints of T-cells in transgenic zebrafish to explore pediatric leukemia pathways in Dr. Jessi Blackburn’s lab at the College of Medicine.
-Later, in Dr. Qing Shao’s lab at the College of Engineering, I applied large language models to predict protein structures, allowing me to explore the intersection between computation and life sciences.
-Returning to the Teets lab in my sophomore year, I led an independent project examining how temperature influences RNAi efficacy in the Colorado potato beetle.
+As a freshman, Sophia investigated mitochondrial footprints of T-cells in transgenic zebrafish to explore pediatric leukemia pathways in Dr. Jessi Blackburn’s lab at the College of Medicine.
+Later, in Dr. Qing Shao’s lab at the College of Engineering, she applied large language models to predict protein structures, allowing her to explore the intersection between computation and life sciences.
+Returning to the Teets lab in her sophomore year, Sophia led an independent project examining how temperature influences RNAi efficacy in the Colorado potato beetle.

-This summer, I am excited to explore CRISPR and metabolomics under the mentorship of Drs.
+During her summer research with us, Sophia explored CRISPR and metabolomics under the mentorship of Drs.
 Extavour and Jaiyesimi.
-I look forward to carrying the insights gained from this experience into a future Ph.D. program, where I hope to contribute to interdisciplinary research and develop into a broadly trained evolutionary biologist.
+She hopes to carry the insights gained from this experience into a future Ph.D. program, where she hopes to contribute to interdisciplinary research and develop into a broadly trained evolutionary biologist.

-Beyond research, I find sanctuary and inspiration in visual art and dance.
+Beyond research, Sophia finds sanctuary and inspiration in visual art and dance.
 Both art and science are creative practices exploring complexity, cultivating focus, and expressing curiosity.
 Together, they offer a space for reflection, discovery, and dialogue.